 Winter is waning and August marks the last stretch until spring.
 You might think winter means you won’t be able to plant much fruit and veg – but surprisingly, there are many plants that thrive in this chilly weather!

-Interested in finding out what plants need tending in winter?
-Take a look at our advice on caring for your fruit and vegetable gardens in August, below.
+Are you interested in finding out what plants need tending in winter?
+Please take a look at our autumn gardening advice on caring for your fruit and vegetable gardens in August, below.

 August is citrus season!
 So, if you’re a strawberry lover, now is the time to plant them.
 A good strawberry crop needs to spend winter chilling because the cold helps stimulate the flower buds, which produce the fruit.

 This is also the best time to plant deciduous fruit trees (aka plants that shed their leaves and fruit during winter) as the plants are dormant from July – September.
 You’ll find the most variety of deciduous fruit trees in stores this time of year.
 So, happy shopping!